TEXTING AVAILABLE! For a text response feel free to text the number provided on your screen after filling out this form.

 What is Liposuction?

-Patients who receive liposuction are generally in good health within average weight range, and have difficulty getting rid of stubborn pockets of fat despite vigorous exercise and healthy diet.
+Patients who receive liposuction are generally in good health within an average weight range and have difficulty getting rid of stubborn fat deposits despite vigorous exercise and a healthy diet.
 The procedure is performed on an outpatient basis and only takes 1 to 2 hours.
 Along with diet and exercise, liposuction can sculpt and define the body to help patients achieve their ideal physiques.

 Types of Liposuction We Perform

-Although most people assume that liposuction is only reserved for people suffering with obesity or who are in a higher weight range, the ideal candidate is actually in good health with an average body fat percentage.
+Although most people assume that liposuction is only reserved for people suffering from obesity or who are in a higher weight range, the ideal candidate is actually in good health with an average body fat percentage.
 Men and women who exercise regularly and eat a balanced, nutritional diet, but have localized pockets of fat that they find difficult to get rid of, can greatly benefit from receiving liposuction.
 Patients should be in good health with no existing health conditions or blood disorders.
 The ideal candidate should have high elasticity in their skin so a tight form can be achieved after the fat is removed.

 A good candidate for liposuction is one who has realistic goals and expectations for the procedure.
 That is why a personal consultation with your plastic surgeon is important.
 Together, both you and the doctor will help formulate a plan that will help you achieve the best results.

 If you would like to discover if liposuction is right for you, please set up a consultation online to meet with Dr. Jabs, Dr. Magge, or Dr. Richards at our Bethesda office.